 Qwen

-Tongyi Qianwen (Qwen) is a large language model (LLM) developed by Alibaba Cloud for interpreting and analyzing user inputs.
-You can use the API of Qwen in the Alibaba Cloud Model Studio.
+Qwen is a large language model developed by Alibaba Cloud.
+It can understand and analyze user input.
+You can use the API service of Qwen in the Model Experience Center of Alibaba Cloud.

 Prerequisites